 Physiotherapists typically have a number of treatment techniques at their disposal.
-These may include:

 These techniques will be used to varying degrees depending upon what the physiotherapists have found beneficial in the past, as well as whatever treatment the patient has found to be the most successful.
 Patients’ feelings and opinions about their previous problems and treatment experiences are a very important consideration when choosing the way forward for new treatment.
 With this in mind we always encourage patients to share their thoughts on this subject with us.

-We rarely use Electrotherapy of any sort, and have found better outcomes with a more hands on approach.
+We rarely use electrotherapy of any sort, and have found better outcomes with a more hands on approach.
 We do follow best practice, and where the evidence is strong for a particular intervention that technique will be adopted.

 Manipulation / Mobilisation

 Manipulation in terms of joint techniques is high velocity, low amplitude thrusts (bone cracking sound), which you might associate more with osteopaths or chiropractors.